Monte Carlo Simulation for Estimating Pi ¶

 enables us to distribute this workload efficiently:

-- We divide our desired total number of samples into smaller chunks.
+- We divide our desired total number of samples into smaller batches.

-- Each chunk becomes an independent task assigned to worker processes.
+- Each batch becomes an independent task assigned to worker processes.

 - Multiple CPU cores process these tasks simultaneously.